cnobile2012/python-thunderborg/PAIR-BT.rst

    Hold the SHARE then press and hold the PS button until the light rapidly flashes white.
 You should see something like the next line within other lines.
-Copy the hex number, different on every controller, then run the three commands below.
+Copy the hex number (different on every controller) then run the three commands below.

    [NEW] Device 02:34:FE:08:19:FA 02-34-FE-08-19-FA